tapjs/tapjs/docs/coverage/index.md

 the terminal.
 If you specify `--coverage-report=html`, then tap will attempt to launch a web browser to view the report after the test run.
 You can prevent launching a browser by specifying the flag `--no-browser`.

+## Coverage Maps

+There are some situations where you may want to precisely specify which tests should provide coverage for which program files, or which tests perhaps should not be instrumented for code coverage at all.

+In those cases, use a [coverage map](/coverage-map/) option.